triton-inference-server/server/docs/examples/stable_diffusion/README.md

 * Using multiple frameworks in the same inference pipeline
 * Using the Python Backend API to build complex non linear pipelines.

+It is recommended to watch [this explainer video](https://youtu.be/JgP2WgNIq_w) with discusses the pipeline, before proceeding with the example.

 ## How to run?

 Before starting, clone this repository and navigate to the root folder.
 Use three different terminals for an easier user experience.